luizfranzon/discordInviteLookup/README.md

 <h3 align="center">Discord Invite Lookup</h3>

   <p align="center">
-    An Discord Invite Analyzer to get some info about your invite.
+    A Discord Invite Analyzer to get some info about your invite.

 </div>